codenamezaxx/Diamond-Collector/README.md

 A / ArrowLeft = Move Left
 S / ArrowDown = Move Down
 D / ArrowRight = Move Right
-ENTER = Start or Restart game
+ENTER = Start game or Pause game

-*Note: This game has a bug in enemy collision (script.js line 201 & 205)
+*Note: This game has a bug in enemy collision if framerate is unstable (enemy collision: script.js line 269 & 273)

 (Sorry for my bad english :D)